bigbridge-nl/product-import/README.md

 * result callback, a function that is called with the results of each imported product (id, error)
 * information is only added and overwritten, never removed; the import is not considered to be the only source of information of the shop

+## Default values

+New products will be given the following default values, if they are not specified:

+* attribute set: "Default"
+* visibility: Catalog, Search
+* status: Disabled
+* tax class: "Taxable Goods"

 ## Example Code

 The following example shows you a simple case of importing a simple product